jameslawler/german-language/grammar/praepositionen/an.md

 ## denken

-Ich denke an den Anzug
+Ich denke an den Anzug.

+I think about the suit.

+## arbeiten

+Ich arbeite an dem ??.

+I work on the ??.